Skip to content

 Mr. Local History Project

-Just south of the hamlet of Union Village in eastern section of Warren Township sits a tiny house on the northern side of the road.
-The 32 Hillcrest Road structure has interested passerbyers for years as it certainly isn’t a regular residence, it’s built at the end of a stone wall, and it certainly seems out of place.
+Just south of the hamlet of Union Village in the eastern section of Warren Township sits a tiny house on the northern side of the road.
+The 32 Hillcrest Road structure has interested passersby for years as it certainly isn’t a regular residence; it’s built at the end of a stone wall and seems out of place.
 So what was it?
 Who built it?

-The Mr. Local History Project read a post in a Warren Township Facebook group asking if anyone knew the history of the cottage.
+The Mr. Local History Project read a Warren Township Facebook group post asking if anyone knew the cottage’s history.
 Looked like a perfect challenge for MLHP.

-The area’s noted 3,000 acre tract was originally purchased by William Docwra in 1690.
-Warren Township was officially recognized in 1806 separating from Bridgewater and Bernards Township.
-Later North Plainfield, Watchung, Green Brook would separate leaving Warren as it is today.
+The area’s noted 3,000-acre tract was initially purchased by William Docwra in 1690.
+Warren Township was officially recognized in 1806, separate from Bridgewater and Bernards Township.
+Later, North Plainfield, Watchung, and Green Brook would separate, leaving Warren as it is today.
 The present township contains almost 20 square miles.
-Villages, in various parts of the municipality include Mt.
+Villages in various parts of the municipality include Mt.
 Horeb, Springdale, Mt.
 Bethel, Smalleytown, Union Village, South Stirling, and Warrenville.
-The township is named after Bunker Hills noted hero Joseph Warren, Joseph Warren who died on that hill that June 17,1775; he became the embodiment of the young nation’s sacrifice.
+The township is named after Bunker Hills’ noted hero, Joseph Warren, who died on that hill on June 17, 1775; he embodies the young nation’s sacrifice.

-The sleepy township stood quiet until the construction of Route 78 carved thru the township in the 1970s.
-Since the early 1700s, the area was a a rural farming community that later in the 20th century drew a large contingency of German jewish farmers who escaped WW2 in Europe looking to start new simpler lives.
-The space went on to become a country retreat, much like the nearby Catskills, catering to families from New York City looking for a weekend in the cooler-temperature and spacious New Jersey countryside.
-In 1982, there were still 150 working farms in Warren, but now almost all are gone-victims of the very charm of the surroundings that have attracted so many newcomers.
+The sleepy township stood quiet until the construction of Route 78 was carved through the township in the 1970s.
+Since the early 1700s, the area was a rural farming community that later in the 20th century drew a large contingency of German Jewish farmers who escaped WW2 in Europe looking to start new, simpler lives.
+The space became a country retreat, much like the nearby Catskills, catering to families from New York City looking for a weekend in the cooler temperature and spacious New Jersey countryside.
+In 1982, there were still 150 working farms in Warren, but now almost all are victims of the very charm of the surroundings that have attracted many newcomers.

-In Union Village, Hillcrest Road back in the 1820s was known as “Dug Way Road.”
-The name still exists as Dug Way south on Hillcrest Road in Watchung.
-The property now is known as Block 207, lot 6.01 in the Union Village section of Warren Township, New Jersey.
-It wasn’t until 1878 when the train arrived to nearby Stirling just to the north and the population remained steady over the early 1900s.
-In 1875, the population of Warren was only 1,097 and actually declined in 1,083 in 1920.
-It was post WW2 that showed tremendous growth with a post-war housing boom.
+Hillcrest Road in the 1820s was known as “Dug Way Road.”
+The name still exists as Dug Way South on Hillcrest Road in Watchung.
+The property is now known as Block 207, lot 6.01, in the Union Village section of Warren Township, New Jersey.
+It wasn’t until 1878 that the train arrived in Stirling, just to the north, and the population remained steady over the early 1900s.
+In 1875, the population of Warren was only 1,097 and declined to 1,083 in 1920.
+It was post-WW2 that showed tremendous growth with a post-war housing boom.

 The Property – Troubled Past